Quit Drinking With These Meditations For Alcoholism

 And science shows that it works.

-Here’s What Science Says About Meditation And Drinking Alcohol
+Here’s What Science Says About Using Meditation For Alcoholism

 Research published by the International Journal Of Neuropsychopharmacology concluded that alcoholics who practice mindfulness for just eleven minutes a day end up drinking less beer per week (compared to a control group).